Last updated 29th January, 2026

 4G and 5G |

-O2 currently uses the 3.6GHz and 3.4GHz frequencies to transmit its 5G signals.
-That’s higher than the frequencies it uses for other network types, as the chart above shows.
+O2 currently uses the 40GHz, 26GHz, 3.6GHz, 3.4GHz and 700MHz frequencies to transmit its 5G signals.
+In most cases that’s higher than the frequencies it uses for other network types, as the chart above shows.

 Being higher frequency tends to mean there’s greater capacity available, which can help with reliability, allowing the network to maintain high and consistent speeds even with loads of simultaneous users.